eXpServer/expserver.github.io/docs/roadmap/phase-1/stage-7.md

 ### `xps_loop` Module

-`xps_loop` module which implements the event loop is one of the most integral parts eXpServer.
+`xps_loop` module which implements the event loop is one of the most important parts eXpServer.
 In this stage we will implement the basic form of `xps_loop`.
-It will be updated to support other modules such as `xps_pipe` and `xps_timer` in later stages.
+It will be updated to support other modules when we build them in later stages.

 #### `xps_loop.h`